devopsdays/devopsdays-web/content/events/2020-dallas/sponsor.md

 <div class = "row">
 <div class = "col-md-8 col-sm-12">
 <br>
 We greatly value sponsors for this community event.
 If you are interested in sponsoring, please check out our prospectus below.
-If you need a hard copy of our prospectus, click here to <a href="https://assets.devopsdays.org/events/2020/dallas/devopsdays_dallas_2020_sponsorships.pdf" target="_blank"><strong>download PDF</strong></a> or <a href="mailto:dallas@devopsdays.org?subject=Interested%20in%20Sponsoring%20DevOpsDays%20Dallas%202020"><strong>send us an email</strong></a>.
+If you need a soft copy of our prospectus, click here to <a href="https://assets.devopsdays.org/events/2020/dallas/devopsdays_dallas_2020_sponsorships.pdf" target="_blank"><strong>download PDF</strong></a> or <a href="mailto:dallas@devopsdays.org?subject=Interested%20in%20Sponsoring%20DevOpsDays%20Dallas%202020"><strong>send us an email</strong></a>.

 <hr>